thigg/ledsonnodezero/README.md

  The python script listenes simply on stdin and reads always 2 lines.
 The first defines the command and the second the arguments for this command.
  Currently:
  - `show` and a string of hex encoded colors.
 6 characters per color, simply concatenated.
- - `wupe` sets black as color for all LEDs
+ - `wipe` sets black as color for all LEDs

+ The output of the python script is piped to the stdout of the nodejs server.
+ ### Debugging
+ Check the output of the webserver and the responses on your requests in the developer tools.
+ Make sure, that, when using the `/api/show` function only characters from `0-9A-F` are given.
+---
 ## Hardware and Setup
 - Built with a raspberry pi zero.
 - System setup like here: https://learn.adafruit.com/neopixels-on-raspberry-pi?view=all